Generative AI Adoption in the Workplace: Barriers and Future State

 3. The rapid pace of change

-New tools and capabilities are emerging at an overwhelming pace.
-Staying on top of the latest developments is crucial, but it can feel like a never-ending task as technology continues to advance.
+New tools and capabilities are emerging at an overwhelming pace, and staying on top of the latest developments is crucial.

 However, as Torralba notes, "While the technology evolves quickly, that doesn’t mean all jobs are impacted right away.”
 Many workers have time to learn how to effectively use these tools before the next wave hits, allowing them to gradually integrate AI into their roles.